 The pundit class finds it easy to chortle about conspiracy theories, casually flicking out Occam’s Razor and other methodological or rhetorical devices, because the consequences of the conspiracies that turn out to be real are so rarely visited on them–the Love Canal rarely runs through their backyard.
-If it did, they might have more respect for ideas that are not substantially any less supported by the available evidence than the hunches and inexplicable intuitions in the middle of the night that have ultimately led to some of science’s greatest breakthroughs.
+If it did, they might have more respect for ideas not any less substantially supported by the available evidence than the hunches and inexplicable intuitions in the middle of the night that have ultimately led to some of science’s greatest breakthroughs.

 Sometimes the truth in science is found simply by painstaking application of the scientific method, just as some scoops in journalism are just the result of good solid gumshoe reporting.
 But just as often, as in the case of the discovery of the structure of DNA, best practice is complemented by theorizing that attempts to make sense of it all, accompanied by axioms that while appealing, may seem extraneous to the scientific process.
-In the case of DNA, Jim Watson had a dogged belief that the structure “had to be pretty,” and so it turned out to be; in the case of Watergate, if not for the dogged persistence of Woodward and Bernstein, Nixon would have gotten away with exactly the kind of conspiracy the pundits claim is impossible because ‘too many people would have to keep a secret.’
+Jim Watson had a dogged belief that the structure “had to be pretty,” and so it turned out to be; by contrast, in the case of Watergate, if not for the dogged persistence of Woodward and Bernstein, Nixon would have gotten away with exactly the kind of conspiracy the pundits claim is impossible because ‘too many people would have to keep a secret.’
 Sometimes the conspiracy theory is a necessary part of finding the truth.

 And sometimes it’s necessary just so people can go on, to keep on fighting rather than believe they’ve been condemned, or worse, unacknowleged, by the universe.
 I was a Peace Corps teacher in West Africa when AIDS spread like a California wildfire, inexplicably striking down, like it was nineteen-eighteen-2, the youngest, the healthiest, the strongest, the most successful, in particularly cruel and ugly ways, while the rest of the world looked on, unable to explain at that time why transmission was apparently heterosexual to a much greater extent among Africans than anywhere else, why so much more rapid, why so extensive and without warning, like the seven plagues of Egypt in one.